jonlabelle/SublimeJsPrettier/README.md

     Controls the printing of spaces inside object literals.

 - **jsxBracketSameLine** (default: ***false***)
-    When *true*, right-angle brackets ("&gt;") of multi-line jsx elements will be placed at the end of the last line, instead of being alone on the next line.
+    When *true*, multi-line jsx elements with right-angle brackets ("&gt;") are placed at the end of the last line, instead of alone on the next line.

 - **parser** (default: "***babylon***")
     Which parser to use.
 Valid options are "***flow***", "***babylon***", "***typescript***", "***css***", "***json***", "***graphql***"
     and "***markdown***".

-    The `parser` options automatically set based on the file type or selection being edited, and should need to be adjusted; or left alone using the default.
+    The `parser` option is automatically specified based on the current source file or selection.

 - **semi** (default: ***true***)
-    ***true*** to add a semicolon at the end of every line, or ***false*** to add a semicolon only at the beginning of lines that may introduce ASI failures.
+    ***true*** to add a semicolon at the end of every line, or ***false*** to add a semicolon at the beginning of lines that may introduce ASI failures.

 - **requirePragma** (default: ***false***)
-    Prettier can restrict itself to only format files that contain a special comment, called a pragma, at the top of the file.
-This is very useful when gradually transitioning large, unformatted codebases to prettier.
+    Prettier can ignore formatting files that contain a special comment, called a *pragma* at the top of the file.
+This is useful when gradually transitioning large, unformatted codebases to prettier.

-    For example, a file with the following as its first comment will be formatted when `--require-pragma` is supplied:
+    For example, a file with its first comment specified below, and the `--require-pragma` option:

     ```js
     /**